 The Commonwealth is a values-based organisation that promotes democracy, the rule of law, freedom, peace and opportunities for all throughout its 52 member states.
 For Australia, the Commonwealth provides a means to strengthen democracy and development outcomes in our near region as well as in Commonwealth countries further afield.

 Through our assistance to Commonwealth development programs, Australia is supporting economic development, youth and civil society engagement, education, the rule of law and public sector development.

 Australia is a committed and active member of the Commonwealth.
-We are currently the second-largest government donor of ODA to the Commonwealth Secretariat after the United Kingdom.
-We invest in the Commonwealth’s development programs where:
+We are currently the third largest government donor of ODA to the Commonwealth Secretariat after the United Kingdom and Canada.
+We invest in the Commonwealth's development programs where:

 - their work aligns with Australia's development priorities—promoting prosperity, reducing poverty and enhancing stability